-The NC is of the view that the Independent Directors and Non-Executive Director have each individually contributed their invaluable experience to the Board and give it a broader perspective on the board affairs of the Group.
-The NC, after taking into account the multiple board representations and principal commitments disclosed by each Independent Directors and Non-Executive Director, is satisfied that each Independent Director and Non-Executive Director has allocated sufficient time and attention to the affairs of the Group and to adequately discharge their duties as Directors of the Company.
+The NC is of the view that the Independent Directors and Non-Executive Director have each individually contributed their invaluable experience to the Board and given it a broader perspective on the board affairs of the Group.
+The NC, after taking into account the multiple board representations and principal commitments disclosed by each Independent Director and Non-Executive Director, is satisfied that each Independent and Non-Executive Director has allocated sufficient time and attention to the affairs of the Group and to adequately discharge their duties as Directors of the Company.

-The Board, unless circumstance warrants, do not encourage the practice of alternate directors appointed for Directors.
-During FY2017, none of the Directors has put forward the appointment of any alternate director representing them in the Board.
+The Board, unless circumstance warrants, does not encourage the practice of alternate directors appointed for Directors.
+During FY2018, none of the Directors has put forward the appointment of any alternate director representing them in the Board.

-The Board has accepted the recommendation of the NC's nomination for re-election of the retiring Directors, namely Mr Chen Qiuhai and Mr Chang Feng-chang, who have given their consent for re-election, at the forthcoming AGM of the Company.
-To the best knowledge, the Company is not aware of any relationships (including immediate family relationships) between the Director, Mr Chang Feng-chang, retiring at the forthcoming AGM of the Company, and other Director or 10% shareholders of the Company.
-Mr Chang Feng-chang has a deemed interest of 0.15% or 270,000 ordinary shares in the capital of the Company (exluding treasury shares) through Kingsley Capital International Pte Ltd as at 16 January 2019.
+The Board has accepted the recommendation of the NC's nomination for re-election of the retiring Directors, namely Mr Goi Kok Neng and Mr Chua Ser Miang, who have given their consent for re-election, at the forthcoming AGM of the Company.
+To the best knowledge, the Company is not aware of any relationships (including immediate family relationships) between the Director, Mr Chua Ser Miang, retiring at the forthcoming AGM of the Company, and other Director or 10% shareholders of the Company.

-Mr Chen Qiuhai, the other Director retiring at the forthcoming AGM of the Company, is the Executive Chairman and CEO of the Company.
-Mr Chen Qiuhai has a deemed interest of 35.59% or 62,931,015 ordianry shares in the capital of the Company (excluding treasury shares) through Sanwang International Holdings Limited as at 16 January 2019.
+Mr Goi Kok Neng, the other Director retiring at the forthcoming AGM of the Company, is the Non-Executive Director of the Company.
+Mr Goi Kok Neng is the son of Mr Goi Seng Hui, the Substantial Shareholder of the Company.